grampelberg/janky.post/README.md

   to `http://example.com:8080/janky`.
 It is important that this gets set this way (so that there's a 404 generated and the other server doesn't need to send any more data).

+# How it all works

+1. The browser creates a hidden iframe with an empty source (still on the local domain).
+5. An `onload` event is attached to the iframe
+2. A form is added to the body of that iframe.
+3. The `action` parameter of the form is set to the remote server.
+4. For each k/v pair in `data` a hidden input is created inside this form.
+6. The form is submitted.
+7. At this point, the iframe's location.href is on the remote server.
+This makes it so that the browser can't get at any data but the remote server's page can do anything it wants to the iframe's window.
+7. The server creates a page that sets window.name to the response and then redirects back to the source domain.
+8. The `onload` event fires at this point and after a little house keeping calls your `success` method.

+The reason that this whole thing works has to do with how `window.name` is implemented.
+At a high level, `window.name` is not reset when a page changes, so when the page has been redirected back to the source domain, the full response can be fetched.
+There are limits on the response size using this method but the limits are somwhere in the 10mb range.
+Note that the only limits placed on requests themselves are the normal form limitations.